SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 The following exercise is to create a Dapp based on three.js's, periodic table example https://threejs.org/examples/css3d_periodictable.html.

-The test is split into 4 areas shown below and designed to be submitted within 2 days, where to succeed, it's not mandatory to complete all of the task items.
+The test is split into 4 areas shown below and designed to be submitted after 2 days of development, where to succeed, it's not mandatory to complete all of the task items.

 Best of luck from the Smart Token Lab team!